MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/guillaume-cleroux/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Anciens membres (2022)
+  - Former Members (2022)
 ---

-Guillaume a complété ses stages dans le laboratoire MEDomics UdeS à l'été 2021 et l'hiver 2022 dans le cadre du projet EnergAI.
-Il a été en charge de développer un framework pour la détection d'objets et l'apprentissage actif.
+Guillaume completed his internships in the MEDomics UdeS lab in the summer of 2021 and winter of 2022 as part of the EnergAI project.
+He was in charge of developing a framework for object detection and active learning.